Buzzardleg2000/Pulse/docs/Methodology/DrugsMethodology.md

 <i>Equation 4.</i>
 </center><br>

-Where *V<sub>cl</sub>* is the volume cleared, *Cl<sub>H</sub>* is the organ clearance rate, *BW* is the body weight, and *dt* is the time step.
+Where <i>V<sub>cl</sub></i> is the volume cleared, <i>Cl<sub>H</sub></i> is the organ clearance rate, <i>BW</i> is the body weight, and <i>dt</i> is the time step.
 The actual mass of the substance removed during this process is found by determining the amount of the drug in the volume cleared, as shown in Equation 5.

 \f[M_{Cl} = V_{Cl}*C \f]
 <center>
 <i>Equation 5.</i>
 </center><br>

-Where *M<sub>cl</sub>* is the mass cleared, *V<sub>cl</sub>* is the volume cleared, and *C* is the concentration in the tissue.
+Where <i>M<sub>cl</sub></i> is the mass cleared, <i>V<sub>cl</sub></i> is the volume cleared, and <i>C</i> is the concentration in the tissue.
 The systemic clearance represents the total clearance for the body, including the renal and hepatic clearance.
 Therefore, the total volume cleared is calculated, then the renal and hepatic clearance volumes are removed, as shown in Equation 6.
 The &ldquo;remaining&rdquo; systemic mass cleared is calculated as shown in Equation 5.
 Half of the mass cleared from renal clearance is removed from each of the kidney tissue compartments, the mass cleared from hepatic clearance is removed from the liver tissue compartment, and the mass removed from the &ldquo;remaining&rdquo; systemic clearance is removed from the vena cava compartment.
 This is assumed to be from various metabolic processes in the plasma.

 \f[V_{Cl} = \left(Cl_{s}*BW*dt\right) - V_{ClR} - V_{ClH} \f]
 <center>
 <i>Equation 6.</i>
 </center><br>

-Where *V<sub>cl</sub>* is the remaining systemic volume cleared, *Cl<sub>s</sub>* is the systemic clearance rate, *BW* is the patient body weight, *dt* is the time step, *V<sub>clR</sub>* is the renal volume cleared, and *V<sub>clH</sub>* is the hepatic volume cleared.
+Where <i>V<sub>cl</sub></i> is the remaining systemic volume cleared, <i>Cl<sub>s</sub></i> is the systemic clearance rate, <i>BW</i> is the patient body weight, <i>dt</i> is the time step, <i>V<sub>clR</sub></i> is the renal volume cleared, and <i>V<sub>clH</sub></i> is the hepatic volume cleared.

 @anchor drugs-pharmacodynamics
 ### Pharmacodynamics